cwd-k2/titania.go/README.md

 Sometimes you want to do a specialized judgement.
 When the problem goes like '...print one of the possible answers', just comparing the output and the expected one is not enough.

-`titania.go` just compares the execution STDOUT and expected output/answer by default (simply check the equality), but you can set another testing method, by setting `test_method`.
+`titania.go` just compares the STDOUT of the submitted code and expected output/answer by default (simply check the equality), but you can set another testing method, by setting `test_method`.
 It means, you can also write an additional code to check if the answer was right, or partially-right, or wrong-but-the-quality-is-worth-to-be-praised.

 ```json
 {